missystar/Went/Development-Status.md

 * Detection of Silent SMS (Type-0): [#69](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)
 * Specifications of code modularization (for development clarity)
 * Restructuring of DB to allow for more Network variables (for development clarity)
-* Separate DEbugging menu with much better way to create useable logcats: [#164](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/164)
+* Separate Debugging menu with much better way to create useable logcats: [#164](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/164)

 ---

 ### Prepared working packages (ready to be picked up)
-* Detection of changing Signal Strength: Besides implementation, this needs lot’s of reasearch and testing, if this is a possible way for detection and how it works on different phones (meassurement of signal strength) ([more details](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/97))
+* Detection of changing Signal Strength: Besides implementation, this needs lot’s of research and testing, if this is a possible way for detection and how it works on different phones (measurement of signal strength) ([more details](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/97))
-* Switch from Google Location Servic (Google Play Service) to another API
+* Switch from Google Location Service (Google Play Service) to another API
 * Implement the use of other public Cell-Tower Databases API‘s